Mood Disorders

 Bipolar I Disorder

-Bipolar I Disorder is when Major Depressive Episodes are accompanied by one or more Manic or Mixed Episodes.
+Bipolar I Disorder is present when Major Depressive Episodes are accompanied by one or more Manic or Mixed Episodes.
 Polarity is the shift from Major Depressive Episodes to either Manic or Mixed Episodes.

 Bipolar II Disorder